Graduate Certificates in Health & Medical Administrative Services

 Education Levels of Health & Medical Administrative Services Majors

-During the 2018-2019 academic year, 906 students earned their graduate certificate in health and medical administrative services.
-This makes it the 20th most popular graduate certificate program in the country.
+During the most recent year for which data is available, 1,216 people earned their graduate certificate in health & medical administrative services.
+This makes it the 16th most popular graduate certificate program in the country.

-The following table shows the number of diplomas awarded in health and medical administrative services at each degree level.
+The following table shows the number of diplomas awarded in health & medical administrative services at each degree level.

 Education Level | Number of Grads |